github/docs/content/codespaces/getting-started/quickstart.md

   ![Add an extension](/assets/images/help/codespaces/add-extension.png)

-3. Select the `fairyfloss` theme by selecting it from the list.
+3. Select the `fairyfloss` theme by selecting it from list.

   ![Select the fairyfloss theme](/assets/images/help/codespaces/fairyfloss.png)